RileCraft/DiscordBot-Template/README.md

 * Default: `0`.
 * Sets up a global user cooldown for the command for the provided time limit.

-`returnError: true / false`
-* Default: `true`
-* When false, The error message which is normally sent when the conditions in the handlee aren't met will not be sent.

 `userPermissions: ["SEND_MESSAGES" . . .]`
 * Default: `None`.
 * The user of the command must have all of the provided permissions to be able to run the command. **Permission(s) names must be in full capital**.